-The Fond du Lac Area YScreen Program is honored to have been chosen as the beneficiary of a fundraising effort by Cheryl Louden, who is running in the 2022 Boston Marathon in memory of her sister, Kelly.
-Please read Cheryl’s letter below, and consider making a donation.
+The Fond du Lac Area YScreen Program is once again honored to be chosen as the beneficiary of a fundraising effort by Cheryl Louden, who is running the 2023 Boston Marathon in memory of her sister, Kelly.
+You can read Cheryl’s story below and make a donation.

 Hello.
 My name is Cheryl Louden.
 I am a 2nd grade teacher at Evans Elementary School in Fond du Lac.
-This past February my sister Kelly passed away due to mental health issues and alcoholism.
+In February 2021 my sister Kelly passed away due to mental health issues and alcoholism.
 She was only 41 and left behind 2 amazing boys.
 Many people struggle greatly with mental health issues and this cause is very close to my heart.
 Mental health is so often sadly misunderstood.
-It was my sister’s dream to run a marathon some day.
+It was my sister’s dream to run a marathon someday.
 Her mental health and her alcoholism never allowed her to see this dream into fruition.
 This stuck with me.

 After she passed away, I took up running even more than I ever had before.
 I wanted to see her dream through for her, since she no longer could.
 In doing so, it helped me to cope with her loss.
 I ran for her.

-I ran my first and only marathon on September 19th, 2021 -the Community First Fox Cities Marathon.
+On September 19th, 2021 I ran my first marathon, the Community First Fox Cities Marathon.
 My goal was to finish.
 My dream goal was to finish good enough to qualify for the Boston Marathon.
 I did both!
-Not too long ago, I found out that I would be running in Boston in the Boston Marathon.
-It’s one thing to qualify, but another to make it!
+I decided that I wanted to honor Kelly’s memory by sharing her story in hopes of getting others to understand the importance of addressing mental health issues early.

-My husband and our daughters will make the trip to Boston with me, and on April 18th, 2022 I will compete.
-I am running not only for my sister, but for all of those who struggle with mental health issues and their families who strive to support them.
+My husband and our daughters all made the trip to Boston with me, and on April 18th, 2022 I ran and completed the marathon – not only for my sister, but for all of those who struggle with mental health issues and their families who strive to support them.

-I will be running the 2023 Boston Marathon and again will be raising money for YScreen, right here in Fond du Lac.

-The Fond du Lac Area YScreen Program offers emotional health screening to youth at most public, private, and charter high schools, and through Juvenile Court Services in Fond du Lac County.
+I will be running the 2023 Boston Marathon and again will be raising money for the Fond du Lac Area YScreen Program.
+YScreen offers emotional health screening to youth at most public, private, and charter high schools in Fond du Lac County, and through Juvenile Court Services.
 If youth are identified as having a need for further evaluation and services, YScreen provides case management support to their parents/guardians as they get the youth connected.
-For all youth who participate are provided a safe place to discuss their current functioning, coping skills, and support network.
+All youth who participate are provided a safe place to discuss their current functioning, coping skills, and support network.
 Read more about the YScreen process.